mui/mui-x/docs/data/data-grid/rows/rows.md

 ## Row pinning [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)

 Pinned (or frozen, locked or floating) rows are those visible at all times while the user scrolls the grid vertically.
-Pinned rows are not affected by sorting, filtering or pagination.

 :::warning
 This feature is experimental, it needs to be explicitly activated using the `rowPinning` experimental feature flag.